nguy/PyRadarMet/README.md

 [matplotlib](http://matplotlib.org)

 ## Notes
-This is somewhat immature software, as it was originally an attempt to help me get
- used to programming in Python environment.
+This software was originally an attempt to help me get used to programming in Python environment.
 I have tested more since it was originally developed and have modified accordingly.

 Please feel free to contact me with questions or suggestions.